McIntoshLab1/homelab/docs/case-studies/dns.md

 The result is DNS that travels with the device.
-At home, queries take a short hop to a container on the same LAN; at the second house or any other network, the same resolver answers over the tailnet with nothing to reconfigure.
-If the node is ever unreachable, toggling Tailscale off falls back to DHCP DNS — a built-in escape hatch.
+At home, queries take a short hop to a container on the same LAN; at the second location or any other network, the same resolver answers over the tailnet with nothing to reconfigure.
+If the node is ever unreachable, toggling Tailscale off falls back to DHCP DNS.

 ## Outcome
 Pi-hole now serves DNS for the tailnet (currently the mac), blocking roughly 78,000